klaytn/klaytn-docs/docs/klaytn2/README.md

 # 'One-Stop' Chain for Metaverse Builders <a id="one-stop-chain-for-metaverse-builders"></a>

-Klaytn will provide Metaverse builders with integrated solutions so that they can easily utilize Klaytn as the trust layer for Metaverse and realize their ideas.
-Our integrated offers for builders include the following but not limited to.
+Klaytn will provide Metaverse builders with integrated solutions so that they can easily utilize Klaytn as the trust layer for the Metaverse and realize their ideas.
+Our integrated offers for builders include the following but not limited
+to:

 ## 1. Open Source Dev Infra Package <a id="open-source-dev-infra-package"></a>
 - L2 Solutions